 Yours and your employer’s monthly pension contributions will be taken directly from your salary when you’re paid.

 While DC pensions won’t give you a guaranteed income, they are a great way of saving for your retirement.
 You can increase your pension contributions as your earnings increase to ensure your pot will contain enough when you come to withdraw money from it.

 Defined benefit (DB), or “final salary” pensions

-DB pensions, also known as “final salary” pensions, function by giving you income for life, based on factors such as your annual income when you come to retire, and how many years you worked for your employer.
+DB pensions, also known as “final salary” pensions, function by giving you a monthly income for life, based on factors such as your annual income when you come to retire, and how many years you worked for your employer.

-The upside of DB schemes is that your income is guaranteed.
+The upside of DB schemes is that your pension income is guaranteed.
 However, the downside is this figure is most likely fixed, and so it’s harder to take flexible amounts as your needs dictate.